and-kal/second-brain/content/tech/Haskell.md

 Instead of OOP-tyle classes, in Haskell you will use data types.
 One common data type are Algebraic Data Types.
 ADTs are defined by two sorts of data:

-- »A name for the type that will be used to represent its values.«
+- a »name for the type that will be used to represent its values«, and
-- »A set of constructors that will be used to create new values.
+- one or more data constructors, which »will be used to create new values.
 These constructors may have arguments that hold values of the specified types.«

 ```haskell
 data NameOfDataType = NameOfConstructorOne String